wbandersonjr/Practice-Projects/README.md

 ### What I learned

 The major thing I learned from this project is how to start using Flexbox to control the layout of my containers and elements.

+The solution feedback from Frontend Mentor informed me of the accesibilty practices of using landmarks.
+I also neglected to include alt text for the QR code image.

 ### Continued development